Subject38/bemapi/readme.md

 * 200 - Request okay, response follows.
 Return this when a valid lookup has occurred and response data should be considered valid, even in the case of no data available for the request.
 * 401 - Unauthorized token.
 Return this when the token is not provided, invalid or has been revoked.
 * 404 - Game/version combination unsupported.
-Return this when the requesting URI is valid but the server does not support this game/version, or when a valid object type is requested that isn’t supported by this server.
+Return this when the requesting URI is valid but the server does not support this game/version, or when a valid object type is requested that isn't supported by this server.
 * 405 - URI not allowed.
 Return this when an invalid URI or invalid method is requested.
 * 500 - Uncaught server error.
 Return this on unexpected server-side problems.
 * 501 - Unimplemented.
 Return this when a client requests a version of the API that the server does not support.